glimpse-editor/glimpse-editor.github.io/content/downloads.md

 ### Windows
 Glimpse Image Editor 0.1.0 is supported on 32-bit and 64-bit systems running Windows 7 or later.

-#### Glimpse Image Editor 0.1.0 installer (Unsigned)
+#### Glimpse Image Editor 0.1.0 installer
-[Direct download](https://github.com/glimpse-editor/Glimpse/releases/download/v0.1.0/glimpse-0.1.0-unsigned.msi) | *Sha256: 7737fdaf1975c2d1b63c23775afe70f5277f9db764535e1172de290cf82670ff*
+[Direct download](https://github.com/glimpse-editor/Glimpse/releases/download/v0.1.0/glimpse-0.1.0.msi) | *Sha256: f1efb22791ac02e3db399f986cabdc80f2559099a254269429f8a4a43d7483b4*

-**Please note:** this is an experimental installer that will trigger warnings from Windows SmartScreen and your installed anti-virus program.
-We will release a signed version that does not have this problem very soon.
+If you are having problems with this installer, we also provide an [unsigned version](https://github.com/glimpse-editor/Glimpse/releases/download/v0.1.0/glimpse-0.1.0-unsigned.msi) for troubleshooting purposes.
+Please note that the unsigned installer will trigger security warnings from Windows and your installed anti-virus program.

 ### Linux
 We distribute Glimpse Image Editor 0.1.0 on Flathub.
 If Flatpak is not already installed on your machine, follow these instructions: https://flatpak.org/setup/